kevinma0/kevinma0.github.io/_project/S00-streetart.md

 ![Boston's very own Downtown Crossing.]({{site.baseurl}}/assets/img/streetart/downtown.jpg)

-This summer I was working as a remote web developer in Boston.
+This summer I was working as a remote software developer in Boston.
 Without the regular hours of an office, I found my schedule slipping into the early AMs, and then the late AMs.
 I also started to feel quite isolated.
 I decided that I needed to do something that:

 > 1. required lots of socializing,
 > 2. would get me outside during the day, and